harlan-zw/unlighthouse/docs/glossary/index.md

 ### Mock Router

-Unlighthouse's intelligent sampling relies on knowing which URLs map to which files in your project.
+Unlighthouse provides intelligent sampling which relies on knowing which URLs map to which files in your project.
-To achieve this it needs to create its own router with your files to test any URL that comes through.
+To achieve this, it needs to create its own router with your files to test any URL that comes through.

 Different integrations will have different requirements from the router.
-For example different frameworks will resolve files that contain substitutes (for example `/posts/[post].vue` may work in one framework but not another).
+For example, different frameworks will resolve files that contain substitutes (for example `/posts/[post].vue` may work in one framework but not another).

 ```ts
 export interface MockRouter { match: (path: string) => RouteDefinition }